 The International Graduate Insight Group Limited (i-graduate) is part of Tribal Group plc (Tribal Group).

-i-graduate are part of the Tribal Group.
+i-graduate is part of the Tribal Group.
 We have worked in global education for over 12 years, conducting a range of surveys focusing on students’ experience of education.
 We have worked with more than 1400 universities and institutions in over 33 countries, measuring and helping them improve their students’ experience.
 To do so we have surveyed almost 3.5 million students.

 We collect information that is both personally identifiable and unidentifiable about you through our surveys, both online and in hard copy formats.

 Respondents must be over 16 years of age in order to comply with the Market Research Society Code of Conduct for Internet Surveys.

 The GDPR (General Data Protection Regulation) is Europe's new framework for data protection laws.
 The UK Data Protection Act 2018 is the UK’s implementation of GDPR; it replaces the previous UK Data Protection Act 1998.
 The legislation is designed to ‘harmonise’ data privacy laws across Europe and give even greater protection and rights to individuals.

-i-graduate are part of the Tribal Group.
+i-graduate is part of the Tribal Group.
 We have worked in global education for over 12 years, all our surveys are conducted within the Market Research Society’s code of conduct and within GDPR and local prevailing data protection laws.
 Our full Data Privacy Notice can be viewed HERE.

 Our focus is student experience, so we collect students’ satisfaction with a wide range of aspects from their life as a student at their university/institution.
 This covers the way they choose where to study, the application process, their learning experience, as well as their experience living at university, the accommodation, sport and social aspects, and also the support services available to them.